raja28april/javascript/notes.md

 1. spelling mistakes will be ignored in non strict modes
 2. in normal functions this keyword points to window objects
-3. in arrow functions this points to the nearest surronding object - here it is called as lexical this
+3. in arrow functions this points to the nearest surronding function - here it is called as lexical this